stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 initMaybe : List a -> Maybe (List a)

 -- accumulate the values in a list using the given
--- accumulator function and initial result
+-- accumulator function and initial value
 --
 -- Examples:
 -- `foldList (+) 10 [1,2,7] = 20`